CNR-LKE/OntoCorefIT/README.md

 We sincerely appreciate researchers, developers, students, and practitioners who take the time to evaluate and use this resource.
 We hope that making OntoCorefIT available to the community can support further research on Italian coreference resolution and encourage the development of NLP resources and methods for languages other than English.

 If OntoCorefIT contributes to your work, we would be glad to learn about your experience.
 Please feel free to get in touch with the **LKE research group** and, whenever possible, cite the publications associated with the dataset.

+[^1]: E. Hovy, M. Marcus, M. Palmer, L. Ramshaw, and R. Weischedel, *OntoNotes: The 90% Solution*, Proceedings of the Human Language Technology Conference of the NAACL, Companion Volume: Short Papers, pp. 57–60, 2006.